Firerey12/firerey12.github.io/_posts/2025-01-09-Empire-Breakout.md

 ![3](https://github.com/user-attachments/assets/8275438b-88ba-4f0b-80f9-0b35da20197d)

 Well, that didn’t work.
-There is another service Usernmin running on port 20000.
+There is another service Usermin running on port 20000.
 We can check to see if the credentials work there.

 ![4](https://github.com/user-attachments/assets/95f7ce8d-5992-4189-9365-8eb3cf20fe7d)